Ferroxius/CROW-Concept-Documentation/CROW Combat Concepts.md

 The bonus stamina regeneration over time gained from landing attacks, plus the somewhat slower (compared to vanilla) passive means that in order to cast signs frequently the player must fight aggressively while avoiding hits.

 The short nature of the buff and the fact it stacks but expires only one stack at a time puts even more importance to heavy attacks since they grant multiple stacks at once.
 Heavy attacks, while harder to land, will offer a way to quickly gain a steady stamina regeneration for a decent amount of time.
 The fast attacks on the other hand will be perfect to maintain that regeneration.
 During the times where not getting hit is most important, the effect and its stacks will naturally expire offering another opportunity to land some more heavy attacks

+### Enemy behaviour
+#### Parries & counter-attacks
+Enemy parries and counter-attacks depend on the poise they have.
+Enemies are playing under the same rules as the player, the higher their poise the quicker they'll be to counterattack after receiving a series of hits.

+While under the parry state, enemies transfer all of the damages they take to their poise, causing the player to deal 100% poise damage during that time.
+However hitting a parrying enemy comes at a cost: The higher their health the more poise you lose per attack.

+- consecutive attacks from the player increase the chances for the enemies to enter the parrying state.
+- consecutive dodges from the player increase the chances for the enemies to enter a rage state with increased attack & movement speed and a slight poise regeneration.
+The rage build-up is divided by the amount of enemies so scale evenly in large groups of enemies.

+Then to continue on the philosophy of rewarding good gameplay:
+- successful parries reduce the chances for the enemies to enter the parrying state
+- successful dodges reduce the rage build-up from the enemies